Slacomy/personal-site/src/data/about.md

 # Currently

-As a gradute of Wilkes University, I've gained the skills needed to work in the development and design of both web and video game platforms.
+As a graduate of Wilkes University, I've gained the skills needed to work in the development and design of both web and video game platforms.
 I work in Unity and ReactJS on projects in both of those fields.

 # The Lore